binerogroup/documentation/getting-started/users.rst

 There are four main user types in the Binero cloud platform:

 - Main user

-- Account management portal users (either the same as the main user or a newly create one)
+- :doc:`/getting-started/managing-your-cloud/account-management-portal` users (same as the main user or a newly create one)

-- Cloud management portal user (the same as the main user)
+- :doc:`/getting-started/managing-your-cloud/cloud-management-portal` user (the same as the main user)

-- API users (setup from the cloud management portal)
+- API users (created from the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`)

+- :ref:`application-credentials-label` (created from :doc:`/getting-started/managing-your-cloud/openstack-horizon` or
-- Application Credentials (setup from OpenStack Horizon using an API user)
+  the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client` with an API user)

 The main user is the user you registered when signing up for the service.
 It will be an e-mail address, probably of the person that setup the account.

-The main user can be used to login to both the account management portal and the cloud management portal but cannot be used for either Horizon, the OpenStack terminal client or the API which all require an API user.
+The main user can be used to login to both the :doc:`/getting-started/managing-your-cloud/account-management-portal` and the :doc:`/getting-started/managing-your-cloud/cloud-management-portal` but cannot be used for either :doc:`/getting-started/managing-your-cloud/openstack-horizon`, the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client` or the API which all require an API user.

 For more details, see information on each section below.